lars-t-hansen/sint/README.md

 ## MVP to-do list

+- parameters:
+  - support parameterize in the compiler
+  - test more
 - Number syntax is really wonky, "-1" doesn't work.
 Clean this up.
 - "round" needs to round, not truncate
 - implement let-values, because multiple values are ubiquitous (and use it in runtime/strings.sch)